Skip to main content

 • We monitor the connected home market and test new technology that can prevent unnecessary damage inside the home.
 To help our customers adopt this new-wave technology, we form affinity relationships with best-in-class solutions to offer product discounts for our customers.
 We also offer discounts on our homeowners premiums (in most states) when these devices are present.

 • Water losses from leaking pipes are a focus area as well, and we’re evaluating new solutions to help homeowners better understand their water usage over time.
-In addition to preventing wasted water from leaks, it will enable homeowners to identify opportunities for water conversation.
+In addition to preventing wasted water from leaks, it will enable homeowners to identify opportunities for water conservation.

-• And we’re rolling out a new product, StreetSmart by AmicaTM, that incentivizes safer driving by linking policy discounts and rewards to driving performance.
+• And we continue to roll out Street Smart by Amica™ in states across the country, which incentivizes safer driving by linking policy discounts and rewards to driving performance.

 We’re always looking for proactive ways to better serve our policyholders.
 For example, we monitor weather patterns that could predict natural disasters and often send alerts and advice to any customers who appear to be in harm’s way.